Measuring the growth of structure by matching dark matter haloes to galaxies with VIPERS and SDSS: Galaxy redshift surveys

 The Sloan Digital Sky Survey (SDSS, \citealt{York2000}) main galaxy sample (MGS, \citealt{Strauss2002}) provides a flux-limited census of galaxies in the low-redshift universe.
 In this paper, we use the SDSS MGS Data Release 7 (DR7, \citealt{Abazajian2009}), which includes spectroscopy and photometry for 499,546 galaxies with Petrosian extinction-corrected r-band magnitude $r<17.77$ at $z<0.22$, over 7300 square degrees.

-We obtain the MGS data from the NYU Value Added Galaxy Catalogs (NYU-VAGC\footnote{https://cosmo.nyu.edu/blanton/vagc/}, \citealt{Blanton2005}), which provide K-corrections, absolute magnitudes, and a detailed description of the survey mask.
+We obtain the MGS data from the NYU Value Added Galaxy Catalogs (NYU-VAGC\footnote{https://cosmo.nyu.edu/blanton/vagc/}, \citealt{Blanton2005}), which provide K-corrections, absolute magnitudes, completeness weights and the survey mask.
 We use the DR7 LSS catalog, which employs a more restrictive r-band cut at $r<17.6$ in order to ensure a homogeneous selection across the SDSS footprint.
 The absolute magnitudes in the {\it{ugriz}} bands included in the LSS catalog are K-corrected to $z_0=0.1$ using {\it{kcorrect}} \citep{Blanton2003}.
 By blue-shifting the rest-frame to $z=0.1$, the effect of the correction is minimised.

 The NYU-VAGC provides all the elements needed to measure the SDSS correlation function, including survey mask, randoms, and galaxy weights.
 Following the procedure described in \cite{Favole2017}, the NYU-VAGC randoms are corrected for the variation of completeness across the SDSS footprint.
 This correction is performed by down-sampling the random catalogue with equal surface density in a random fashion using the completeness as a probability function (see Section 3 in \citealt{Favole2017} for more details).